 Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
 If it’s scummy, you can sanitize it by pouring thinned bleach through the tube to clean the line.
 Or you can replace the tube.

 Clean the drain port using a small, round paintbrush.
 Connect the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

-Annual air conditioner maintenance from Aggressive Mechanical can make your unit more efficient and help it last longer.
-We also offer convenient service agreements, so you won’t forget to plan your annual maintenance!
+Annual air conditioner maintenance from Aggressive Mechanical can make your equipment more efficient and help it last longer.
+We also provide practical service agreements, so you won’t forget to schedule your routine tune-up!